Classics and Ancient History, MA

 Your Classics and Ancient History Experience

-This programme is designed to offer the flexibility for you to select modules around your own personal interests and future goals.
-The module pathways reflect the different disciplinary sub-branches into which the study of the Classical world is conventially divided.
+This programme is designed to offer you the flexibility to select modules around your own personal interests and future goals.
+The module pathways reflect the different disciplinary sub-branches into which the study of the Classical world is typically divided.

 The modules offered reflect a variety of approaches to the study of the ancient world and its heritage.
-Through both these optional modules, as well as modules on ‘Research Methodologies’ and ‘Advanced Research Project Preparation’, you will develop skills that build towards the dissertation that you will write under the direction of a specialist supervisor.
+Throughout both streams, you will receive enhanced research training, thoroughly preparing you for your independent research project that you will write under the direction of a specialist supervisor.
+On both pathways, you will also be able to pursue the study of ancient languages.

 Your study resources will include a main library that is particularly well stocked with ancient literary and documentary sources, archaeological, epigraphic, and papyrological publications, and relevant modern scholarship.
 Library collections include a wide range of general and specialist periodicals, and an increasing number of specialist digital resources.

-You will also have access to the collections and resources in the Egypt Centre on campus, benefitting from being an active part of the thriving and supportive academic community in Classics, Ancient History and Egyptology with the Department of History, Heritage and Classics
+You will also have access to the collections and resources in the Egypt Centre on campus, benefitting from being an active part of the thriving and supportive academic community in Classics, Ancient History and Egyptology, that sits within the Department of History, Heritage and Classics.

 Classics and Ancient History Employment Opportunities

 You will develop excellent communication and writing skills, and learn to present your ideas in a range of formats.
-Strong research, analytical and problem-solving skills will all boost your employment prospects.
+Strong research, analytical and problem-solving skills, developed throughout the programme will all boost your employment prospects.

 Graduates from this course enter a range of sectors including: